Inflectra/rapise-dynamics-nav/README.md

 Ensures that specific columns are NOT visible.
 When you call this function the grid should be visible on screen.

 ![NavRemoveColumns RVL](Media/NavRemoveColumns.png)

+This function righ clicks the grid and selects Choose Columns... menu item.
+Then removes necessary columns and clicks OK button.

 ### SetOutputValue